CBD Effect – How Does Cannabidiol Work in the Body?

 Effective only at the application site |

-The effect usually lasts between 4–8 hours, with regular use a cumulative effect to adjust.
+The effect usually lasts between 4–8 hours, with regular use a cumulative effect to set.

 What effects are attributed to CBD?